-The ultimate self-defense & fitness For discipline, confidence & self-esteem The best physical education & the safest activity
+The ultimate self-defense and fitness For discipline, confidence and self-esteem The best physical education and the safest activity

 What is Karate-Do?

 It is a form of self-defense using all parts of the body, which by hard and systematic training become effective and powerful weapons.
 True Karate-Do practice is to train the body and spirit, to respect one's training partner, to be practiced with all one's heart and energy, and with humility.

 Karate?
 Not just a way to train fighters

 Although Karate is a form of fighting, it will nurture non-aggression in its practitioners.
 When, through a misunderstanding or lack of guidance, Karate techniques are practiced solely as a fighting method, they cease to be Karate.
 Nobody needs Karate to learn to fight.
 Although a Karate-ka is capable of fighting, his training leads him to avoid trouble and provoking hostile situations.
 This is Karate.

 Patience is a quality which a student of Karate-Do will develop.
 Progress in Karate (unlike that in most sports) tends to be very slow and there is often a desire to give up through disappointment.
 He who perseveres will always progress no matter how small that progression.
 This, too is Karate.

 This is Hanshi Dozono's creation of a combination of Karate and Tai-Chi which has a registered trademark since 2013.

 It is for self-defense training using striking, twisting and throwing techniques.